About the data

 They include the following factors.

-• It is voluntary for post-1989 forester owners to register their forest in the scheme and they can choose to deregister at any time.
+• It is voluntary for post-1989 forest owners to register their forest in the scheme and they can choose to deregister at any time.

-• Foresters only need to submit a mandatory return every five years but they can choose to submit a voluntary report annually.
-The current mandatory emissions reporting period closed in 2022.
+• Foresters only need to submit a mandatory return every five years, but they can choose to submit a voluntary report annually.
+The current mandatory emissions reporting period (MERP) is slightly different in that it is only three years.
+This is to align with international reporting.
+The current MERP is known as MERP 4 and covers forestry removals and deforestation and harvesting in the ETS between 2023 and 2025.
+MERP5 will cover the five year period between 2026 and 2030.

-• Reforms to the NZ ETS will change the carbon accounting approach from stock change to a method known as ‘averaging’.
-The averaging method applies to all new post-1989 forests entering the NZ ETS from 2023.
+• A carbon accounting approach known as ‘averaging' applied to all new post-1989 forests entering the NZ ETS from 2023.
 (Averaging was optional for forests registered from 1 January 2019 to 31 December 2022, and became compulsory for all forests registered from 1 January 2023.)
 Forest owners who use averaging will not be required to surrender NZUs when they harvest (if they replant).
 Participants would instead receive NZUs as their forest grows up-to an average level of long-term carbon storage and then stop earning units thereafter.

 The deforestation surrender forecasts assume 100 per cent compliance and that 100 per cent of post-1989 forest owners submit an annual voluntary emissions return.